gemma-butcher/ms4/README.md

 ### User Stories
 1. As a user interested in browsing, I expect to see items that are interesting and compatable with each other.
 0. As a user interested in cameras and accessories, I expect to find cameras and accessories in relevant categories.
-0. As a user interested in
+0. As a user interested in product servicing, easily find out about services offered.
 0. As an industry professional, I expect to find a professional equipment in a relevant category so as to save time browsing and find what i need.
 0. I expect to be able to use tags and badges to find my way around categories.
 0. As a user shopping online, I expect to see menus and navigation that follow precedents set by other shopping sites.